You, by which I mean all the mammals in the audience, are running on an operating system a couple of billion years old.

 Proteins are produced from genes, so to build the transcription mechanism we first have to run the transcription mechanism …

-add arrows for splicing
+add arrows for splicing, ribosomes, tRNA

-So, this is pretty simple, right?
 Before we can compile the compiler, we need to compile the compiler.

-In computing, we call this bootstrapping.
 You start off by using very primitive tools, possibly even a pencil, to create a very simple first compiler, and then using that compiler you can build a more sophisticated compiler, and so on.

-All of this only works because the oocyte, the egg you grew from, contained enough of these mechanisms to get the whole process started.
-Kind of a boot disk.
 You can think of these genes, as an “operating system” which the rest of a cell’s biology is implemented on top of.

-standard coding table
+standard codon table

 The mapping from RNA to protein is done by transfer RNA (tRNA).
 Groups of three bases called codons correspond to different tRNAs which each bring an amino acid molecule to add onto the protein.